FHA Non-Occupant Co-Borrowers: Guidelines And How They Can Help

 If the non-occupying co-borrower isn’t a family member, you’ll have to make a larger down payment.
 In general, the loan-to-value (LTV) is limited to 75% if the co-borrower is not a family member or if a family member is selling the property to another family member.
 For borrowers in these situations, a 25% down payment is required.

-Regardless of the familial status, a non-occupying co-borrower must either be a U.S. citizen or have a principal residence in the U.S. Additionally, a co-borrower must meet certain eligibility requirements such as having a qualifying credit score, DTI, and income to move forward.
+Regardless of the familial status, a non-occupying co-borrower must either be a U.S. citizen or have a principal residence in the U.S. Additionally, a co-borrower must meet certain eligibility requirements such as having a qualifying credit score, debt-to-income ratio (DTI) and income to move forward.

 Get approved to see what you can afford.